-Our Environmental Health Section inspects local public pools and spas.
+Our Environmental Health Officers inspect local public pools and spas.
 Public recreational water facilities, such as public pools and spas, pose potential health risks if not properly maintained.
-Disease-causing organisms live and multiply in pool water that has not been properly treated and give rise to eye, ear, skin and intestinal infection.
-Inadequate chemical balance of pool water can also cause skin rashes and conjunctivitis.
+Disease-causing organisms live and multiply in pool water when have not been properly treated and may cause eye, ear, skin, or intestinal infections.
+The inadequate chemical balance of pool water can also cause skin rashes and conjunctivitis.

 - Available for use by people staying at:

-This excludes situations where the pool is used in connection with a single private residence and is only available for the use of residents or their guests and includes schools, and flats or units, with a shared swimming pool.
+This excludes situations where the pool is used in connection with a single private residence and is only available for the use of residents or their guests.

 - The pool must be fitted with automatic equipment that continuously analyses and controls the pH levels and the level of disinfectant in the water.

-- The pool must be regularly tested by the operator and a log book of the results must be kept.
+- The operator must regularly test the pool and a logbook of the results must be kept.

 - All equipment (e.g. filters) must be maintained in a clean and efficient condition.